kordless/grub-2.0/README.md

 # Grub-2.0
 Grub is a system for crawling and indexing documents.
 This is a work in progress.
-Feel free to open tickets.

-# Deploy a Solr Neural Indexer on Google Cloud
+# Deploy a Solr "Neural" Indexer.
-Useful information and scripts for deploying a Solr indexer hosted on a single machine.
+These scripts deploy a single Solr instance running on Google Cloud.

-There is also a [Docker version of Solr available](https://hub.docker.com/_/solr).
+There is also a [Docker version of Solr available](https://hub.docker.com/_/solr), if you don't use Google Cloud.

+## Option #1 - Run on Google Cloud
-## Create a secrets.sh file
+Start by creating a file called secrets.sh:

 ```
 $ vi secrets.sh